Get to know the good guys of the bacteria world

 In nature, no species consumes any dairy past the weaning stage.
 Dogs may have the ability to digest milk, but from nature's point of view, milk is not a species-appropriate for adult dogs.
 Thus, non-dairy probiotics are much more suitable.

 Recent research confirmed that each probiotic strain has a specific role.
 For example, the species Lactobacillus plantarum inhibits the growth of pathogenic E. coli and improves the intestinal transit of food.

 Another probiotic strain I would like to mention is Lactobacillus fermentum, which has proven to be beneficial for cardiovascular health, the immune system function and the production of antioxidants.

 Based on research, the probiotic strain Streptococcus thermophilus has a positive effect on reducing the incidence of dietary allergies and intolerance.
 In recent years, there has been a strong tendency to perform detailed allergy testing and put allergic dogs on limited protein diets.
 However, such an approach to allergies brings only limited improvement.
-Elimination diets usually cause further problems because they contradict natural principles of varied and balanced diet.
+Elimination diets usually cause further problems because they contradict the natural principles of a varied and balanced diet.

 © Dr. Peter Dobias, DVM